 A campus-based allocation process determines the resources allocated to the four Colleges, the District Office, and the District Service Center.
-Note that WASC, not ACCJC, accredits the College of Continuing Education; however, it is autonomous to the three credit Colleges and represents a significant amount of the District's General Fund (Unrestricted and Restricted).
-The District's "Campus Allocation Model" (CAM) determines the actual amount allocated to the four Colleges based upon FTES and FTEF targets established each year as part of the budget planning and development process at the District level.
-(IIID14) The CAM then flows through to the District's "Budget Allocation Model" (BAM), which includes all District divisions and departments, projected salary and benefit costs for contract positions, and other Districtwide commitments, including collective bargaining and "Meet and Confer" agreements.
-(IIID15) The District's "Resource Allocation Formula" (RAF) establishes the proportional share of dollars available to each employee unit.
+The District's "Campus Allocation Model" (CAM) determines the actual amount allocated to the four Colleges based upon FTES and FTEF targets established each year as part of the budget planning and development process at the District level (III.D.1-2).
+The CAM then flows through to the District's "Budget Allocation Model" (BAM), which includes all District divisions and departments, projected salary and benefit costs for contract positions, and other Districtwide commitments, including collective bargaining and "Meet and Confer" agreements (III.D.1-3).
+The District's "Resource Allocation Formula" (RAF) establishes the proportional share of dollars available to each employee unit.
 Each unit is then responsible for determining how to distribute its allocated compensation dollars to its unit membership.
 The RAF defines the methodology and supporting documentation supporting the calculations agreed upon by all employee units in the three-year RAF document.
 The current RAF, as of this writing, is effective July 1, 2020 - June 30, 2023.